Breaking Academic Silos for Innovation

 • Social sciences, which focus on human behavior—economics, sociology, psychology, and political science.

-Each field tends to remain in its own orbit.
+Each field tends to stay in its own orbit.
 But how often does a biologist read economic theory?
 Or a sociologist dives into quantum physics?
 The overlap is minimal, and curiosity across disciplines is seldom encouraged.

 This compartmentalization, while it deepens knowledge in each field, builds barriers.
-And those barriers stifle innovation at precisely the places where new ideas are most likely to emerge—at the intersections.
+And those barriers stifle innovation at precisely the places where new ideas are most to emerge—at the intersections.

 Some of the most groundbreaking advances come from such intersections.